-In order to be able to run the example scripts, a custom environment is also provided.
-It automatically installs all the necessary libraries in a Conda environment that can be used across different machines.
+is also provided.
+This allows the user to execute the Qiskit methods also on QLM quantum processing units (QPUs), both locally and on the remote QLMaaS server.
+This is especially useful for larger problems where one may need more computational power.
+In order to be able to run the example scripts, a script to build a custom environment is also provided.
+It automatically installs all the necessary libraries in a Conda environment.